amazon-archives/aws-flow-ruby/README.md

 [forums]: https://forums.aws.amazon.com/forum.jspa?forumID=133

-.. justrobert: Change copyright to 2015?

 ## License

-Copyright 2013.
-Amazon Web Services, Inc. All Rights Reserved.
+Copyright 2015, Amazon Web Services, Inc. All Rights Reserved.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the